vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/object-extensibility.md

 * change the outcome of workflows - `phase.type=blocking`; for example, it might use information provided by the system to place a VM on a specific host or assign it a specific storage profile
 * observe without changing the outcome of workflows; typically the selection will be `phase.type=async`, but `phase.type=blocking` may also be used for such cases, where the extension has to only conditionally change the outcome

 Only a sub-set of core workflows are extensible and have well-defined lifecycle _phases_ and applicable _selector types_.
 Multiple `object-extensions` at a time can be candidates for execution for a given `phase`.
-When Cloud Director selects the `object-extensions` based on the `phase` and the `selector types`, it then proceeds to order them based on the `selectorExtension.priority` field and filter based on the _phase cardinality_.
+When VMware Cloud Director selects the `object-extensions` based on the `phase` and the `selector types`, it then proceeds to order them based on the `selectorExtension.priority` field and filter based on the _phase cardinality_.
 The _direction of the ordering_(ascending or descending) is specific to the workflow and the cardinality depends on the particular `phase`.
 The _cardinality_ defines the applicable `phase.type` selections and the number of extensions that may be invoked:

 * `ALLOW_ONE` - up to one extension, either `async` or `blocking`
 * `ALLOW_ONE_BLOCKING` - up to one `blocking` extension